RestComm/jain-slee.ss7/README.md

 ## Maven Repository

-Artifacts are available at [Sonatype Maven Repo](https://oss.sonatype.org/content/repositories/releases/org/mobicents) which are also synched to central
+Artifacts are available at [Sonatype Maven Repo](https://oss.sonatype.org/content/repositories/releases/org/mobicents/resources/) which are also synced to central

 ## Wiki